Brankec/Bunner/README.md

 - player animation
 - the map only draws what you see(in the default view, not when you zoom in or out)
 - projectiles
+- ingame menu(the game is frozen until you exit the meu)

 Upcoming features: